top of page

 Thistle Elias, DrPH, MPA, is BTG Program Director for the University of Pittsburgh.
 She collaborated with the program for 15 years as academic coordinator, developing the weekly didactic and reflective sessions for students.
 Dr. Elias received her masters in public administration in 1991 with a certificate in nonprofit management and a special interest in community-based initiatives, followed two decades later by a Doctorate of Public Health.
 In between she worked for the City of Pittsburgh launching a city-wide, school based community enrichment program and later joined the University of Pittsburgh as a research analyst.
 Dr. Elias has led and participated in a wide range of community-based research with a priority focus of underserved populations, including with Early Head Start staff and families, low-income elderly communities to improve healthy aging, pediatric practices to prevent child neglect and abuse, and multiple local and state program evaluation research projects.
 Dr. Elias teaches social sciences in public health, evaluation and health equity in the Graduate School of Public Health at the University of Pittsburgh.
 In 2019 Dr. Elias received the Chancellor’s Award for Distinguished Service for her years of community-engaged and –partnered work.

-Elissa Goldberg, MSS, LSW, the Bridging the Gaps Program Director for Drexel University, is Program Director in the Office of Community Experience at Drexel University College of Medicine.
-Along with her work with Bridging the Gaps, her responsibilities include co-directing the Community Health Experience courses for Drexel’s first-year medical students and facilitating student volunteer projects and fourth-year medical student rotations.
+Elissa Goldberg, MSS, LSW, the Bridging the Gaps Program Director for Drexel University, is Program Director in the Office of Community Engagement at Drexel University College of Medicine.
+Along with her work with Bridging the Gaps, her responsibilities include co-directing the Health Advocacy courses for Drexel’s first- and second-year medical students, facilitating student volunteer projects and fourth-year medical student rotations.
 She received her Master of Social Services degree in 1995 from Bryn Mawr College School of Social Work and Social Research.
 She worked as a geriatric social worker for a number of years in Portland, Ore., and in Philadelphia, Pa.

 Mara Gordon, MD, is an assistant professor of Family Medicine at Cooper Medical School of Rowan University and director of Cooper's Narrative Medicine program.
 Dr. Gordon attended the Perelman School of Medicine at the University of Pennsylvania, where she participated in the BTG-CHIP program as an intern at a community-based HIV and Hepatitis C testing program in Southwest Philadelphia.
 She stayed at Penn for residency training in Family Medicine.
 She has a longstanding interest in journalism and writing, and she was the Health and Media Fellow at National Public Radio during the 2018-2019 year, where she wrote about a variety of health news topics and hosted the NPR podcast Life Kit.
 At Cooper, she directs the Narrative Medicine program in Cooper's Center for Humanism.
 She continues to work as an occasional Life Kit host and writes for a variety of publications about the culture of medicine, medical education, reproductive health, and health disparities.